Celiac Disease In Kids - why taking out gluten might not be enough

 allergy digestion food choices & feeding mood learning & behaviour

-What's Involved In A Gluten Free Diet?
+What's Involved In A Gluten-Free Diet?

 In someone with Celiac Disease, eating those foods will trigger the immune system to misfire and damage the body it is supposed to protect (hens the term auto-immunity).

-Is A Gluten Free Diet Enough?
+Is A Gluten-Free Diet Enough?

-One study in 2012 showed that tissue normalization, even after a strict conventional gluten free diet, only occurs in 8-20% of celiac adults.
-So if inflammation is still there, the health risks are still there.
+One study in 2012 showed that tissue normalization, even after a strict conventional gluten-free diet, only occurs in 8-20% of celiac adults.

-Can A Gluten Free Diet Cause More Problems Than It Solves?
+Can A Gluten-Free Diet Cause More Problems Than It Solves?

-Researchers looking at this have found the typical gluten free diet to be deficient in amino acids, iron, folate, B vitamins, fibre, omega 3 fatty acids, zinc and selenium.
+Researchers looking at this have found the typical gluten-free diet to be deficient in amino acids, iron, folate, B vitamins, fibre, omega 3 fatty acids, zinc and selenium.

-Failing to remember that might be why the health of many Celiacs continues to deteriorate even with a Gluten Free Diet.
+Failing to remember that might be why the health of many Celiacs continues to deteriorate even with a Gluten-Free Diet.

 What Else Can Be Done?